CaptainFrost/captainfrostnet/README.md

 • Respect everyone
 • Have a good time!
 *You may be banned or kicked if you can't play nice.
 You've been warned.*

+# What do you get as a Subscriber?
+Are you enjoying the content provided by this channel?
+Consider subscribing to it by clicking the Subscribe button at the top right of my Twitch channel.
+This helps support me and my channel!
+Check out ALL the awesome perks of Subscribing here:

+• Gain an initial 5000 Frostees™ and earn 2x per minute
+• Access to Sub only Sound Effects usable during the stream
+• Exclusive SFX:
+!wam
+!chill
+!love
+!parkour
+• Awesome emotes for everywhere on Twitch:
+• Officer Role which grants access to Sub only channel with exclusive content
+• PARTY NIGHT EXCLUSIVE ACCESS - Every Saturday night (same time as the streams) Captain Frost plays off-air with his Subscribers!
+• Gain access to the Captain’s Snapchat where he posts as often as he can!